liling10822/DSCI560/README.md

 visualization_nums.py works for visualizing the result of random_num.csv and function_random_num.csv, and then resulting a visualization_nums.png file.

-Three Script.ipynb is a jupyter notebook which works for invoking above 3 files in one notebook and generating the distributions of initial, intermediate and final results.
+Three Script.ipynb is a jupyter notebook which works for invoking above 3 files in one notebook and generating the distributions and linear plot of initial, intermediate and final results.

  ## How to create a virtual environment for the GitHub project